Yandex Cloud

 • Using the invocation context

-Invocation context is an object that is accepted by the request handler of a PHP function as the second argument.
+Invocation context is an object that is accepted by the request handler of a function in PHP as the second argument.

-An invocation context is an object that provides additional information about a PHP function version properties.
+This object provides additional information about a PHP function version properties.
 To get this information in your program, use the following methods:

 • getFunctionFolderId(): Returns the folder containing the function.